-Days 12-13, Sat-Sun, 5-6 Aug.
+Days 12-13, Sun-Mon, 28-29 Jul.
 Kumul Lodge.
 We'll have a little more than two full days in the Kumul Lodge region, which we'll use primarily to focus on some of the species we're less likely to see around Rondon Ridge.
 Foremost among these are Lesser and Blue birds-of-paradise, which we'll make special effort to track down.
-Among the many other possibilities we'll look for in the region are such incredible birds as New Guinea Woodcock, Papuan and Plum-faced lorikeets, Madaraz's Tiger-Parrot, Ornate Melidectes, Marbled Honeyeater, Elfin Myzomela, Crested and Tit berrypeckers, Crested Satinbird, Blue-capped Ifrita, Wattled Ploughbill, Black-headed Whistler, Mottled Berryhunter, Rufous-naped Bellbird, Greater Lophorina, Lesser Melampitta, Mountain Firetail, and many, many more.
+Among the many other possibilities we'll look for in the region are such incredible birds as New Guinea Woodcock, Stella's, Orange-billed, and Plum-faced lorikeets, Madaraz's Tiger-Parrot, Ornate Melidectes, Marbled Honeyeater, Elfin Myzomela, Eastern Crested and Tit berrypeckers, Crested and Loria's satinbirds, Blue-capped Ifrita, Wattled Ploughbill, Black-headed Whistler, Mottled Berryhunter, Rufous-naped Bellbird, Greater Lophorina, Lesser Melampitta, Mountain Firetail, and many, many more.
 On one evening we plan to make a short search for night birds; Mountain and Feline owlet-nightjars are regularly heard near the lodge, though both are incredibly difficult to see.
 Nights at Kumul Lodge.